flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateTrust
-### <p>AWS Directory Service for Microsoft Active Directory allows you to configure trust relationships.
+<blockquote><p>AWS Directory Service for Microsoft Active Directory allows you to configure trust relationships.
 For example, you can establish a trust between your AWS Managed Microsoft AD directory, and your existing on-premises Microsoft Active Directory.
 This would allow you to provide users and groups access to resources in either domain, with a single set of credentials.</p> <p>This action initiates the creation of the AWS side of a trust relationship between an AWS Managed Microsoft AD directory and an external domain.
-You can create either a forest trust or an external trust.</p>
+You can create either a forest trust or an external trust.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_